johancuda/Scraping-Abandonware-France/README.md

 A scraping project of the website [Abandonware France](https://abandonware-france.org/) to retrieve the games with a Swiss flag on their page.

+## Results

+There exists only one game with this special Swiss flag: [Cashtown](https://abandonware-france.org/ltf_abandon/ltf_jeu.php?id=3860).

+You can find the two text files created by the scripts in the `results` folder.

 ## Requirements

 You'll need the following libraries to execute these scripts: